miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Made Bach and the Asian vampire drop both of their weapons on death.
 +Adjusted NPC reloading of both crossbows and added SWAT rifle ammo.
 +Restored missing flamethrower stats and increased the fuel capacity.
-+Adjusted some magazine sizes, maximal ammo and ammo and gun worths.
++Corrected zoom values, magazine sizes, ammo types and gun worths.
 +Made rifles and crossbows use single shots to fit reload animation.
 +Removed the zoom mode of the "Jamie Sue" and balanced with damage.
 +Lowered additional damage on zoom mode and increased rifle accuracy.
-+Lessened the sway of zoomed weapons and balanced with magnification.
++Lessened the sway of zoomed weapons and used real gun magnification.
 +Adjusted MAC-10, Steyr, SWAT and shotgun kick and knockback stats.
 +Branded .38, Uzi, MAC-10, GLOCK 19, Ithaca and the Remington rifles.
 +Adjusted maximal ammo to reflect 10 or 20 spare clips and 50 shots.